 The Social Action Committee is offering to the community at large, a forum for the exploration of social justice issues of current concern.
-Each lecture will feature speaker who speaks with authority on the topic under consideration, and offers an opportunity for the audience to ask questions.
+Each lecture will feature a speaker who speaks with authority on the topic under consideration, and offers an opportunity for the audience to ask questions.

-This series takes place on Sunday afternoons at 4 PM on an occasional, as announced basis.
+This series normally takes place on Sunday afternoons at 4 PM on an occasional, as announced basis.
 The Meetinghouse Lecture series originated as part of the celebration of our 300th anniversary on Meetinghouse Lane is in keeping with our Unitarian Universalist values.

 Feb 7, 14, 21, 28, 2021 2:00 to 4:00 p.m. via Zoom